chronicpayne/Absolutely_No_/README.md

 Absolutely_No_ Pack currently contains:

-1. Absolutely_No_Ants
+1. Absolutely_No_Ants 🐜
-2. Absolutely_No_Fungus
+2. Absolutely_No_Fungus 🍄
-3. Absolutely_No_Triffids
+3. Absolutely_No_Triffids 🌱

-This was not created to take anything away from how the base game was desgined to be played - but rather meant for custom runs (such as MA_Mod) where Triffids/Ants/Fungus can degrade the experience.
+This was not created to take anything away from how the base game was meant to be played - but rather it was designed for custom runs (such as MA_Mod) where Ants/Fungus/Triffids, or anything that mass spawns from nearby locations, can degrade the overall experience.

-The general purpose is as a repository for storage, not necessarily upkeep or maintaining for future versions.

 May expand this to include: